suncoast-devs/handbook/lessons/misc-quick-reference/sql.md

 ## SELECT data but limit the rows to return

-Using a `WHERE` clause we can limit which rows are selected.
+Using a `WHERE` clause, we can limit which rows are selected.

-For example, to see all the books published before `1990` we use:
+For example, to see all the books published before `1990`, we use:

 ```sql
 SELECT *